home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 All add-ons are based on the latest Alpine Linux image.
 Home Assistant will automatically substitute the right base image based on the machine architecture.
 Add `tzdata` if you need to run in a different timezone. `tzdata` Is is already added to our base images.

+Images can be found [here](https://github.com/home-assistant/docker-base/blob/master/README.md).
+To test your add-on, you can build with these locally, e.g. on a 64-bit desktop `docker build --build-arg BUILD_FROM=ghcr.io/home-assistant/amd64-base`

 ```dockerfile
 ARG BUILD_FROM
 FROM $BUILD_FROM